+They are not sold over-the-counter, you need a prescription from your healthcare provider.
+But remember, antiviral medications are not a substitute for a getting a flu vaccine.
 The flu can cause serious, sometimes life-threatening health problems.
 The good news is it can be prevented by getting vaccinated every year, washing your hands often, staying away from people who have the flu and cleaning often.

-These actions will go a long way to helping you stay healthy and stopping the flu from spreading.
+These actions will go a long way to staying healthy and stopping the flu from spreading.